callistajosette/callistajosette.github.io/project-crease.md

 \end{align*}
 $$
 </center>

+We derive an exact solution to the recurrence relation.

 ## Credits
 These notes were compiled from various freely accessible online sources, most notably course handouts provided to students at the University of Washington, and the University of Illinois Urbana-Champaign.